katayaShakib/NFT-Collection/README.md

 Other users need to pay 0.01 ETH to mint a NFT.

-Have deleted the front-end since this is a simple enough contract.
+I Have deleted the front-end since this is a simple enough contract.

 You can simply tinker with the contract by minting NFTs through Etherscan, as I have verified the contract on it.